Funding4HomeCare

 Thinking through these factors ahead of time can help you feel more confident in your decision.
 By looking at both the numbers and the personal preferences of your family member, you can find a path forward that provides peace of mind for you and compassionate support for them.
 Let’s walk through how to approach this choice, step by step.

-Align Your Budget with Your Care Needs
+Match Your Budget to Your Care Needs

 The first step for many families is figuring out what they can afford.
 A good rule of thumb is that if your loved one needs 40 hours or less of paid care per week, home care is often the more affordable option.
 However, once the need for care goes beyond 40 hours a week, assisted living can become the more cost-effective choice.
 For example, the average monthly cost for assisted living is around $5,511, while full-time in-home care can climb to $6,481 or more.
 You can use an affordability calculator to compare costs based on your specific needs and location.